nushell/nushell/docs/commands/date.md

 ## Flags

     --utc
-      Returns da current date and time in UTC
+      Returns the current date and time in UTC

     --local
-      Returns da current date and time in your local timezone
+      Returns the current date and time in your local timezone

 ## Examples